You will need:

 Bake the bread and egg in the oven for seven minutes, or for a little longer if you don't like a runny egg yolk.

-Wearing oven gloves, carefully lift the baking shet out of the oven.
-Then, life the pieces of toast onto a plate (use a fish slice).
+Wearing oven gloves, carefully lift the baking sheet out of the oven.
+Then, lift the pieces of toast onto a plate (use a fish slice).

 How NatPat's wellness patches may help your family

 NatPat's range of wellness patches and stickers aim to tackle everything from allergies to lack of focus.
 We take a closer look at the range.